Use the Secret Power

 January 20, 2021

 “When we least expect it, life sets us a challenge to test our courage and willingness to change; at such a moment, there is no point in pretending that nothing has happened or in saying that we are not yet ready.
 The challenge will not wait.
 Life does not look back.”~Paulo Coelho

 We've never felt so confused and helpless.

 Wearing masks, social distancing, quarantines, many forced to work from home, and the endless news cycle have disrupted our lives.

 At first most people were worried about becoming infected with the Corona Virus and many complied with wearing masks.
 Now many believe wearing masks infringes on their freedom and refuse to do so.

-Some people don't want to talk about the rising count of those infected by and dying from the Corona Virus, nor the attacks on protestors.
+Some people don't want to talk about the rising count of those infected by and dying from the Corona Virus, nor the attacks on protestors or the election drama.
 Others can't stop talking about it.

 Why write your life story now?

 Writing about what's going on in and around your life helps you organize your thoughts and vent your emotions, as you search for understanding and meaning.

 Photos and other memorabilia help retain memories too.
 But your written account captures not just what is happening in the outside world, but within you as well.